 Flat-fee MLS and discount brokers vs. traditional agent commissions?

-Texas home sellers must understand real estate agent fees.
+Texas home sellers must understand the fees associated with real estate agents.
 Realtor commissions are usually 5%–6% of the home’s sale price.
-Listing and buyer’s agents usually split these.
+The listing and buyer’s agents’ commissions are typically split.

 Cheaper flat-fee MLS services exist.
 These list your home on the MLS for a fixed price without high commissions.
 People who want to sell control will love this.